MarTorres07/landing_page/README.md

-This is the landing page created for the Foundations  in the Odin Project.
+This is a cat cafe landing page created for the Foundations course in the Odin Project, with everything learned so far.